Written by Michelle Whitmer | Legally Reviewed By Yvonne Waterman | Edited By Walter Pacheco | Last Update: July 16, 2024

 • Insulation: Electrical insulation, firewall seals, fire sleeves, asbestos sheets, and thermal and acoustical insulation in the cargo bays all posed an exposure risk.

-Manufacturers Who Made Products Aircraft Mechanics Use
+Manufacturers That Made Products Aircraft Mechanics Use

 Several companies made asbestos parts for aircraft in the U.S. until the 1970s and 1980s.
 These companies are still in business but no longer make asbestos products to avoid liability and litigation.